alesbe/journal-app/README.md

 - Form validation and control through custom hooks
 - Private routes
 - Custom Firebase providers
+- Multiple file upload and validation
+- Redux store based in slices and made with clean architecture
+- Ease to add new themes to the applicaiton
+- Keep login between page refresh
+- Full CRUD

+## 📂 Download
+You can download and deploy the application manually or using [Docker](https://www.docker.com/)!
+For both options you must create a Firebase app with user authentication and Firestore enabled and replace your Firebase credentials on [this file](https://github.com/alesbe/journal-app/blob/main/src/firebase/config.js).

 **🚧 Work in progress!
 Come back later 🚧**